abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_feature2d/py_matcher/py_matcher.rst

 Here, we will see a simple example on how to match features between two images.
 In this case, I have a queryImage and a trainImage.
 We will try to find the queryImage in trainImage using feature matching. ( The images are ``/samples/c/box.png`` and ``/samples/c/box_in_scene.png``)

-We are using SIFT descriptors to match features.
+We are using ORB descriptors to match features.
 So let's start with loading images, finding descriptors etc.
 ::

     import numpy as np